Trump under investigation for possible obstruction of justice - Washington Post

-WASHINGTON U.S. President Donald Trump is being investigated by special counsel Robert Mueller for possible obstruction of justice, the Washington Post reported on Wednesday, citing unidentified officials.
+WASHINGTON (Reuters) - U.S. President Donald Trump is being investigated by special counsel Robert Mueller for possible obstruction of justice, the Washington Post reported on Wednesday, citing unidentified officials.

 Mueller is investigating alleged Russian interference in the 2016 U.S. presidential election and possible collusion with the Trump campaign.
 Former FBI Director James Comey told Congress last week he believes he was fired by Trump to undermine the agency's Russia probe.